Director

 specialist in the Translational Neuroscience Laboratory at University of California,

-Irvine lead by Dr. Michael Yassa.
-There she was a project coordinator and was involved
+Irvine led by Dr. Michael Yassa.
+There she was involved with several neuropsychological

-she worked about memory, aging, and Alzheimer’s Disease, Down Syndrome, and resiliency
+about memory, aging, Alzheimer’s Disease, Down Syndrome models of Alzheimer’s Disease,

-in adults over 90 years old.
-In graduate school, Martina is interested in investigating
+and cognitive decline resiliency in adults over 90 years old.
+In graduate school at

 Emily Woolsey